-Table 37404 Stakeholders consulted to develop social inclusion approach.
-Type of Specific stakeholder Inputs incorporated in the proposal stakeholder UN agencies and NGO's ■ UN Women □ Target share of women in project steering committee: 10 per cent □ Target share of women in technical committee: 30 per cent □ Awareness raising, capacity strengthening and planning activities will include farmers, women and youth groups, as well as community leaders, religious leaders and IDPS. □ Using the term gender will be avoided during engagement at national and local level; Government Women focal point ☐ Have a women focal point in the project steering / technical committee Community level Focus group discussions with women and youth (nr done: 6) Concerns regarding involvement in the project and project benefits.
-Awareness raising, capacity strengthening and planning activities will include farmers, women and youth groups, as well as community leaders, religious leaders and IDPS.
-Quotas and a targeting strategy will be applied for meetings, workshape and trainings, and process and metarials Consultations with women and youth groups / associations (nr done: 2) strategy will be applied for meetings, workshops and trainings, and process and materials tailored, if needed.
+Type of stakeholder Specific stakeholder Inputs incorporated in the proposal UN agencies and NGO's UN Women Target share of women in project steering committee: 10 per cent Target share of women in technical committee: 30 per cent Awareness raising, capacity strengthening and planning activities will include farmers, women and youth groups, as well as community leaders, religious leaders and IDPS.
+Using the term gender will be avoided during engagement at national and loce level; Government Women focal point Have a women focal point in the project steering / technical committee Community level Focus group discussions with women and youth (nr done: 6) groups, as well as community leaders, religious leaders and IDPS.
+Quotas and a targeting Consultations with women and youth groups / associations (nr done: 2) strategy will be applied for meetings, workshops and trainings, and process and materials tailored, if needed.